top of page

 After the prefix, the first number indicates the rim size.
 Smaller numbers indicate larger rim sizes, and larger numbers are smaller rim sizes.
 The B1 trumpet mouthpieces have the largest rims, with B2 mouthpieces being slightly smaller.
 BL mouthpieces are small 'lead' rim sizes.

 The letter W indicates a wider-diameter version of a rim.
-The B2 S3 W is a wider-diameter version of the B2 S3, and the BLW S1 is a wider-diameter version of the BLW S1.
+The B2 S3 W is a wider-diameter version of the B2 S3, and the BLW S1 is a wider-diameter version of the BL S1.

 CUP DEPTH